ceph/ceph/doc/rbd/rbd-live-migration.rst

 parent.

-The live-migration process can also be used in an import-only mode where the source image remains unmodified and the target image can be linked to an external data source such as a backing file, HTTP(s) file, or S3 object.
+The live-migration process can also be used in an import-only mode where the source image remains unmodified and the target image can be linked to an image in another Ceph cluster or to an external data source such as a backing file, HTTP(s) file, or S3 object.

 The live-migration copy process can safely run in the background while the new target image is in use.
 There is currently a requirement to temporarily stop